Configuring BMC Digital Workplace for Remedy Single Sign-On

 This topic describes how to configure the integration of Remedy Single Sign-On with BMC Digital Workplace.

 Based on your organization’s requirement, you can configure any of the authentication methods to authenticate the users for various BMC applications.

-Remedy Single Sign-On authentication applies to both the universal client and to mobile applications.
-When a user logs in to on a mobile device, the user is prompted to enter the host name and port.
+Remedy Single Sign-On authentication applies to browsers and mobile applications.
+When a user logs in on a mobile device, the user is prompted to enter the host name and port.
 If the server has SSO enabled, the mobile client opens a browser to the SSO login page.
-The SSO server sets the SSO cookies after authentication on to the device browser.
+The SSO server sets the SSO cookies after authentication on the device browser.
 When the user relaunches the application, if the cookies are not expired, the mobile client displays the application.
 If the cookies are expired, the user is shown the login page again for authentication.

 Before you begin

-- Install Remedy Single Sign-On and configure realms.
-For more information, see the online documentation.
+Install Remedy Single Sign-On and configure realms.
+For more information, see the documentation.

 - Install BMC Digital Workplace.

 - Verify that access to the Remedy SSO servers and the BMC Digital Workplace server requires the same domain.
 Otherwise, deploying the Remedy Single Sign-On agent will not work.

 To integrate Remedy SSO with BMC Digital Workplace

 For clusters, complete the following procedure for each BMC Digital Workplace server.